DanielLiszka/Vibration-Motor-Monitoring/README.md

-# VibeSentry
+# Motor Vibration Monitor

-VibeSentry is firmware for an ESP32 + MPU6050 that watches motor vibration and flags changes that can hint at mechanical issues (imbalance, misalignment, bearing wear, looseness).
+Motor Vibration Monitor is firmware for an ESP32 + MPU6050 that watches motor vibration and flags changes that can hint at mechanical issues (imbalance, misalignment, bearing wear, looseness).
 It’s built for tinkering, diagnostics, and learning — not as a safety system.

 ## Highlights